NHOrus/neuroi-quest/thread3/turn7o2.md

 "We carried you inside after you collapsed from nearly yelling yourself to death."
 Meiling said, her voice taking on a reproachful tone.
 "You still nearly did actually, if it wasn't for the Fusoans, you'd be dead by now."

-"What?"
-Su-Hyun sat up.
-"Those fucking bitches-"
+"*What?*" Su-Hyun sat up.
+"Those fucking *bitches-*"

 "I asked them to!"
 Meiling glared, causing the other girl to flinch.
 "Said I would wipe the slate clean if they did.
-Do you not understand how close you came to dying you fucking idiot?
+Do you not understand how close you came to dying you fucking *idiot*?
 You had tuberculosis, an advanced case to boot.
 I was told you had about a month left in your condition, and that was before you had gone on your little rant in the courtyard!"

 "I-why?"

-"Because I am your friend you thick-headed bitch!"
+"Because I am your *friend* you thick-headed bitch!"
 Meiling snarled.
 "I've seen way too many people lose their lives to that fucking disease, and there was no fucking way I was going to lose another friend to it, especially not something the Fusoans left as a goodbye present!"
 She sighed.
 "Yeah, so whatever, slate is clean with them.
 Guess I actually have to go talk to them now."
 She gave a humorless chuckle.

 "I'm sorry."

 "Huh?"

 "I'm sorry!"
 Su-Hyun choked, tears streaming down her face.
 "I-I'm sorry for worrying you, I'm so sorry.
 But I can't forgive them, I'm not like you, they just took too much from me!"
 She cried.
-"I can't."
+"I *can't*."

 "Su-Hyun, after what they did to us, nevermind all the stuff you said in the courtyard, I wouldn't expect you to."
 Meiling sighed and hugged her crying friend.
 "Stuff like that doesn't heal easily, if at all."
 She gave a mischievous grin.
 "Guess that makes me special."